layilin/SP23-33852/_texts/SC-page004.md

 [4]()

 - Their sylvan law convey: O may I join
-- \[15]This choral band, and from their precepts learn
+- This choral band, and from their precepts learn \[15]
 - To deck my theme, which though to song unknown,
 - Is most momentous to my country’s weal!

 - So shall my numbers win the Public ear;
 - And not displease Aurelius; him to whom,
-- \[20]Imperial George, the monarch of the main,
+- Imperial George, the monarch of the main, \[20]
 - Hath given to wield the scepter of those isles,
 - Where first the Muse beheld the spiry Cane,
 - Supreme of plants, rich subject of my song.